 Travel to Crawfordsburn

 The most direct route would be by bus from Bangor (Bangor – Holywood – Belfast) where buses leave every hour or two from the main station.
-Alternatively, when coming from the opposite direction, they also leave from Belfast..
+Alternatively, when coming from the opposite direction, they also leave from the centre of Belfast.
 The buses will then stop in the centre of Crawfordsburn Village next to the Old Inn.
 Then there is the train option, again following the train line between Bangor and Belfast.
 However the closest station would be Helen’s Bay (station found here) where it’s about a 1-mile walk to reach either Crawfordsburn Village following the main road, or Crawfordsburn Beach following the coastal path.
 The coastal path obviously being the more scenic.
 It is also possible to follow the coastal path from the opposite side at Carnalea Train Station, or even from Bangor itself, although this is obviously a fair trek.
 Anyway, I have shared all the options, car parks, and directions in our comprehensive coastal path post.
 Otherwise driving is the easiest option to get to Crawfordsburn Country Park with lots of parking at the park itself.
 If planning a longer stay I would also recommend The Old Inn Crawfordsburn given it’s the only hotel in the area.